Quantum Fourier transform on photonic qubits using cavity QED: Analysis

-To investigate the effect of spin errors, we calculate the success probability under different dephasing time $T_2$, as shown in Figure~\ref{fig:spin}(a), where we assume ideal $CR_k$ gates and set $p={10}^{-2}$.
+To investigate the effect of spin errors, we calculate the success probability under different dephasing time $T_2$, as shown in Figure~\ref{fig:spin}(a), where we assume ideal $CR_k$ gates and set $p=0.001$.
 We define the maximum number of photons that the protocol can process as the highest value for $N$ for which our bound is non-zero.
-For $T_2=5\ {\rm \mu s}$, the protocol can process about $30$ photons.
-This number increases to $50$ when we assume an infinity $T_2$.
-However, as $T_2$ increases from $100\ {\rm \mu s}$ to infinity, improving $T_2$ hardly changes $P_s$.
-Within these parameters, the quality of spin rotation determines the performance of the transform.
+For $T_2=1\ {\rm \mu s}$ , the protocol can process about $20$ photons.
+Increasing the dephasing time from $1\ {\rm \mu s}$ to $100\ {\rm \mu s}$ can improve the success probability.
+However, as $T_2$ ranges from $100\ {\mu s}$ to infinity, increasing $T_2$ hardly changes $P_s$ for quantum Fourier transform of tens of photons.

-Figure~\ref{fig:spin}(b) shows the success probability under different spin Hadamard gate error rates, assuming dephasing time $T_2=20\ {\rm \mu s}$ and ideal $CR_k$ gates.
-One can see that the gate error rate $p$ has a much stronger influence on the number of photons we can process than $T_2$, compared with Figure~\ref{fig:spin}(a).
-When $p=0.05$, the protocol can process very limited photons before the bound of success probability goes to zero.
-Otherwise, when $p={10}^{-3}$, the success probability is largely improved.
-Considering a spin qubit in the quantum dot with a dephasing time of microseconds is currently achievable, the bottleneck of experimentally implementing the quantum Fourier transform is to optimize the quantum control of spin rotation.
+Figure~\ref{fig:spin}(b) shows the success probability under different spin Hadamard gate error rates, assuming the dephasing time $T_2=20\ {\rm \mu s}$ and ideal $CR_k$ gates.
+When $p=0.05$, the protocol can process a very limited number of photons before the bound of the success probability goes to zero.
+Otherwise, when $p=0.001$, the success probability is largely improved.
+Considering a spin qubit in a quantum dot with a dephasing time of microseconds is currently achievable~\cite{Press2008}, the bottleneck of experimentally implementing the quantum Fourier transform within tens of photons is the optimization of the quantum control of the spin rotation.
 This parameter is ultimately the main limitation for the current implementation of the protocol.

+A related protocol~\cite{Heo2019} also implements quantum Fourier transform via quantum dot-coupled cavities, which applies a controlled-phase gate by three reflections without dynamic tuning of the quantum dot but requires two measurements and feed-forward operations.
+It is a total of $\frac{3}{2}N(N-1)$ reflections and $N(N-1)$ measurement-based operations for an $N$-qubit Fourier transform.
+In comparison, our protocol uses $\frac{1}{2}N(N+5)$ reflections, which relaxes the requirement for the quantum dot-cavity cooperativity and removes the need for the challenging measurement and feed-forward control~\cite{Yamamoto2014, Jacobs2014}.
+In addition, the measurement-based control is no faster than active phase tuning in our protocol in terms of processing time.
+For example, measuring a spin qubit in a quantum dot takes $3.4\ {\rm ns}$ on average~\cite{Press2008}, and the succeeding classical control requires additional time.